Mr-vabs/apps/Webs/README.md

 ## About

-- Learning about canvas tag.
+- A spider Webs demo
-- Made with Html Canvas
+- Made with Html Canvas tag
+- Seizure Warning
 - Responsive
-- Seizure Warning
 - Enjoy!

 ## Contributions